Greening Richmond Public Libraries

 Broad Rock Branch Library – 4820 Old Warwick Road

-Three bioretention basins that capture stormwater from the library’s roof and parking area were installed, a total of 64 native trees and shrubs were planted by volunteers on library grounds, and a pollinator area that features native perennials planted by volunteers was established.
+In 2022, three bioretention basins that intercept stormwater from the library’s roof and parking area were installed, a total of 64 native trees and shrubs were planted, and a pollinator area that features native perennials was established.

 North Avenue Branch Library – 2901 North Avenue

-A bioretention basin that captures stormwater from the library’s roof was installed, a total of 44 trees and shrubs were planted by volunteers, and a pollinator area that features native perennials planted by volunteers was established.
+In 2022, a bioretention basin that intercepts stormwater from roughly half of the library’s roof was installed, a total of 44 trees and shrubs were planted, and a pollinator area that features native perennials was established.
+Street trees were planted in the neighborhood around the library to expand tree canopy in 2022, 2023 and 2024.

 West End Branch Library – 5420 Patterson Avenue

-Three bioretention basins that capture stormwater from the library’s roof and parking area were installed and a total of 69 native trees and shrubs were planted by volunteers on library grounds.
+In 2022, three bioretention basins that intercept stormwater from the library’s roof and parking area were installed and a total of 69 native trees and shrubs were planted on library grounds in 2022.
+Street trees were planted along Patterson Avenue in 2022.

 Westover Hills Branch Library – 1408 Westover Hills Blvd